m7a/bo-d5man2/README.md

 a locally run knowledge base.
 It consists of the following individual
 components:

-`d5manapi`
-:   _Application Programming Interface_ providing access to page metadata by
-    means of a REST (Representional State Transfer) interface.
-    See `d5manapi` for details.
 `d5mantui`
 :   _Terminal User Interface_ as an interactive means to query for D5Man pages.
     See `d5mantui` for details.